 - Amenhotep III commissioned The Colossi of Memnon.

-- 19th century pharaohs were closely associated with Moses and the bible, these pharaohs included Seti I and Ramses the Great.
+- 19th century pharaohs were closely associated with Moses and the bible.

 - Priests had power never seen before in Egyptian history.
 During the New Kingdom, new cult centers emerged.

 - The Coffin Texts of the Middle Kingdom became the Book of the Dead in the New Kingdom.

 - More and more Egyptians believed in funeral and mortuary rituals, which increased the need for protective talismans and amulets.

 - During the reign of Akhenaten, Egypt became monotheistic – or ruled just one god, Aten or “sun disk”.
 The Armana Period, as it was called, lasted only 16 years.

 © Jean-Pierre Dalbéra - Akhenaten and his family below Aten